eurostat/datalab/docs/DEPLOYMENT.md

 - have the created Ckan image published and referenced in `values.yaml` if the data catalog feature is desired.
   - have the created Onyxia-web image published and referenced in `values.yaml` if it is desired to have a  link in the frontend redirecting to the data catalog (for now)
 - configure `Postgres` as a dependency and disable it in other services to achieve a deployment with only one DB, **OR** disable the `Postgres` dependency and leave the it enabled in the other services to have multiple DBs.
+- configure alert rules and SMTP server for Prometheus if a closer monitoring of consumption is intended.

 More information on these configurations may be found below in the **Configurable Parameters** section, in [Chart README.md](../charts/datalab/README.md).